 2.0.
-Guidance for Children and Families Services when Child Internet abuse is suspected
+Guidance for Children and Family Services when Child Internet abuse is suspected

 - 2.1.
-The guidance is to be read in conjunction with the All Wales Child Protection Procedures - 2.2.
+The guidance is to be read in conjunction with the All Wales Protection Procedures - 2.2.
 Each case has to be assessed on its individual merits and will be unique, but there needs to be a starting point.
-Below are some guidelines to be considered in consultation with your line-manager in respect of the case you are working with.

-- 2.3.
-There is a presumption that all referrals to Children's services regarding the assessment of children living in a household (or having contact) with an adult, who has been viewing child sexual abuse images, will trigger a Section 47 Enquiry. - NB.
-Please note: where a computer or other equipment has been seized by the Police it may take many months for this to be analysed and the results will not be known within 35 days for a Core Assessment.
+Below are some guidelines to be considered in consultation with your line-manager in respect of the case you are working with. - 2.3.
+There is a presumption that all referrals to Children's services regarding the assessment of Children living in a household (or having contact) with an adult, who has been viewing indecent images of children, will trigger a Section 47 Enquiry. - (N.B.
+Please note: where a computer or other equipment has been seized by the Police it may take many months for this to be analysed and the results will not be known within the 42 Working Days for a Comprehensive Assessment). - 2.4.
+Referral Process In most circumstances a referral will be made by North Wales Police in respect of children whose parent / adult within the household is being investigated for viewing/ being in possession of indecent images of children.
+North Wales Police will notify partner agencies when an investigation is being conducted.
+If children are present at the address a referral is made to Social Services, giving details of the investigation. - 2.5.
+It is essential throughout the work undertaken in this area that all agencies comply with legislation and share information.

 3.0.
-Initial Assessment/ S47 enquiry
+Section 47 Enquiry (Children Act 1989)